-- 8. Through the tribunal facilitator, I previously told the parties of my December 13, 2017 summary decision to hear the dispute without the respondent's participation, due to his non-compliance.
+- 8. Through the tribunal facilitator, I previously told the parties of my February 9, 2018 summary decision to hear the dispute without the respondent's participation, due to his non-compliance.
 The details supporting that decision are set out below. - 9.
-The respondent is the non-compliant party in this dispute and has failed to participate in the case management phase, as required by sections 25 and 32 of the Act and tribunal rules 94 to 96, despite multiple attempts by the facilitator to contact its representative with a request for a reply.
-As noted, the respondent filed his Response on September 1, 2017, in which he expressly agreed that the applicant's claim description was accurate and agreed to repayment as claimed. - 10.
-The facilitator has advised me that she made the following attempts at contact with the respondent, with no response: - a.
-November 7 to 29, 2017: The facilitator attempted to contact the respondent by email on 4 separate occasions between November 7 and 24, 2017.
-She also attempted contact by telephone on November 16, 17 and 24, 2017.
-For both the email and telephone attempts, the facilitator used the contact information the respondent provided in his Dispute Response.
+The respondent is the non-compliant party in this dispute and has failed to participate in the case management phase, as required by sections 25 and 32 of the Act and tribunal rules 94 to 96, despite multiple attempts by the facilitator to contact its representative with a request for a reply. - 10.
+As noted, the respondent filed his Dispute Response on August 7, 2017, in which he agreed that the applicant's claim description was accurate and agreed to repayment as claimed. - 11.
+The facilitator advised me that she made the following attempts at contact with the respondent, with no response: